 - Excessive Weight: The framing of your home was designed with certain weight constraints in mind.
 Architects and building engineers do not design structures to hold the weight of multiple layers of shingles.
-An extra layer of shingles can way over 5,000 pounds for an average size home.
-If your rafters and structure were not designed for this kind of weight barring, adding another layer of shingles can cause safety issues for your home.
+An extra layer of shingles can weigh over 5,000 pounds for an average size home.
+If your rafters and structure were not designed for this kind of weight bearing, adding another layer of shingles can cause safety issues for your home.

-- Surface Integrity: One of the biggest problems with layering shingles for a roof replacement is that it doesn’t allow your roofing company to address issues underneath your current shingles.
+- Surface Integrity: One of the biggest problems with layering shingles for a roof replacement is that it doesn’t allow your Atlanta roofing company to address issues underneath your current shingles.
 If there is rotten plywood or issues with the underlayment, you won’t have the opportunity to replace them if you simply layer over top of the existing shingles.
 Applying shingles over existing water intrusion can lead to much bigger problems down the road.

 - More Money Down The Road: The biggest benefit to layering is that it saves time and therefore is cheaper for the homeowner.
-However, we can assure you that the prices of roof replacements are going no where but higher.
-Layering results in double the tear-off work next time you replace your roof and you’ll be paying double at a far higher price.
-It’s generally a poor long-term decision to try and layer over a roof.
+However, we can assure you that the prices of roof replacements are going nowhere but up.
+Layering results in double the tear-off work next time you replace your roof and you’ll be paying double at a far higher starting price.
+It’s generally a poor long-term decision to try to layer over a roof.
 If you’re buying a home, be sure to look out for this hidden cost.

 Atlanta Roof Replacement Costs

 There are many things that can impact the budget of your roof replacement.
 The pitch (steepness of your roof) and the size or square footage are probably the single largest determinant in the cost of your roof replacement.
 The next highest impact is what we’ve discussed above, your choice in roofing material.
-The roofing contractor you choose will also have an impact on the cost.
+The roofing contractor you choose will also have an impact on the roof replacement cost.
 There are large variations in quality of workmanship, material manufacturers used, and even legality of business practices.